anzilr/SubEditBot/README.md

 - **Inbuilt [Color Picker and Text Formatter](https://github.com/anzilr/TextFormatter):** Access a web app to pick colors and format your text for more dynamic subtitles.
 - **Inbuilt [WebPlayer](https://github.com/anzilr/WebPlayer):** Preview the edited subtitles on a WbPlayer.
 - **Extract subtitles from video files:** Send video files to extract subtitle tracks.
+- **Collaborate with others:** The collaborative editing feature in SubEditBot allows multiple users to work together on editing subtitles.
+Authorized collaborators can access and modify subtitles in real-time, while administrators or original owners of the subtitle can manage permissions, such as blacklisting or removing collaborators.
+This feature enhances teamwork, ensuring efficient collaboration by allowing users to contribute, edit, or review subtitle files collectively within the bot’s interface.
 - **Cloud Database:** All your subtitle editing is stored securely in the cloud, ensuring no loss of unsaved work.

 ## Getting Started